-Pursuant to the Reorganisation of the Group mentioned in Note 1, the Company has issued and allotted 9,999,999 shares of the Company, credited as fully paid at par, to the then ultimate shareholders of Expert Macau and Expert HK for acquiring the entire equity interest of Expert Macau and Expert HK.
-Meanwhile, there is no cashflow effect in the acquisitions pursuant to the Reorganisation of the Group.
+- (a) For the year ended 31 March 2016, pursuant to the group reorganisation of the Group mentioned in Note 1, the Company has issued and allotted 9,999,999 shares of the Company, credited as fully paid at par, to the then ultimate shareholders of Expert Macau and Expert HK for acquiring the entire equity interest of Expert Macau and Expert HK.
+Meanwhile, there was no cashflow effect for these acquisitions pursuant to the Reorganisation of the Group. - (b) For the year ended 31 March 2017, pursuant to the capitalisation issue of the Group mentioned in Note 24(d), a total 590,000,000 ordinary shares were issued to the shareholders of the Company on a pro-rata basis by way of capitalising an amount of HK\$5,900,000 from the share premium account of the Company.
+Meanwhile, there was no cashflow effect for the issue of shares pursuant to the capitalisation issue of the Group.